lee2sman/everyday/README.md

 another dream, about a cat playing with 'a penumbra'
 164
 starter title screen scroller / randomizer, for use by other scripts for an autonomous generative animated story-movie for an exhibit
+165
+started something new, a test submission possibly for taper6. i rarely code in straightup js so it took me more than a reasonable time to get this simple code setup.